priyankag048/socialNAuth/README.md

             source ./bin/setupEnv
         ```

-    - <b>next.js</b>

-        Go to [next-env.js](./next-env.js) and enter all environment variables.
-These environment variables are configured in `next.config.js`

-    These will set up your environment variables and we can access them using `process.env.*`
+    This will set up your environment variables and we can access them using `process.env.*`

 6. Execute `yarn` to install all dependencies

 Now we are all set to run the application.
-Execute `yarn start` to start the application.
+Execute `yarn dev` to start the application.